pytorch/ignite/examples/contrib/DALI/README.md

 __dali_transform_utilities.py__

-Some useful DALI utilities that let you ComposeOps() DALI operations easily, and then turn it into a DALI graph.
-Specifically, ComposeOps, TransformPipeline, DALILoader.
+Some useful DALI utilities that let you `ComposeOps()` DALI operations easily, and then turn it into a DALI graph.
+Specifically, `ComposeOps`, `TransformPipeline`, `DALILoader`.

 __dali_example_utilities.py__